FoxyTheOne/TMS_Lesson_4_HW/README.md

 # TMS_Lesson_4_HW
-It is a repository for homework №4 - practising String methods
+It is a repository for homework №4 - practising String methods.
+Created by Alina Piatrova